Repentance Tower: Origins of the name

-Several suggestions regarding the origin of the name 'Repentance Tower' have been in made in addition to the recompense for robbing the stone from Trailtrow Chapel.
+Several suggestions regarding the origin of the name 'Repentance Tower' have been made in addition to the recompense for robbing the stone from Trailtrow Chapel.
 As already stated, Bishop Pococke wrote that "..It was built by a Maxwell who had committed great ravages against Queen Mary, but afterwards became a papist and built this for a beacon, and put up in Saxon characters over the door - Repentance," which suggests a religious reason.
-Dumfriesshire had at one point been invaded and held for a time by the English and John Maxwell had pledged not to fight these southrons on pain of the death of fourteen Scots who were held at Carlisle Castle.
+Dumfriesshire had at one point been invaded and held for a time by the English and John Maxwell had pledged not to fight these southrons on pain of the death of 14 Scots who were held at Carlisle Castle.
 He subsequently broke his pledge and the hostages were executed.
 It is suggested that he built the tower as an act of repentance and as a monument to those who had perished.
 Given the fact that the stone bearing the script is shorter than the width of the entrance it may have been re-used from the demolished chapel.